-A major is offered in Accounting-Finance.
-A minor is offered in either Accounting or Finance for business majors or non-business majors.
+A minor is offered in either Accounting or Finance for business majors or nonbusiness majors.

 The mission of the Accounting-Finance program is to prepare students for careers in accounting or finance, including banking, securities exchange, corporate accounting and finance, law, and similar professions, as well as develop the basis for advanced work at the graduate level.
 We challenge students to develop technical expertise as well as critical thinking and reasoning skills and then apply this understanding through a variety of hands-on experiences, including Internships, Small Business Advisory Groups (SBAG), and self-designed business projects.